EvieLabs/Evie/README.md

 9. Test with `docker-compose up --build` this will spin up the Main container (the bot) and a local database container.
 10. Push your changes.
 11. Make a PR.

+### TSup Watch (automatically builds & restarts every change)

+1. Install yarn if you haven't done so yet, `npm i -g yarn` or `sudo npm i -g yarn` if on a unix system.
+2. Clone the repo, and switch to the `rewrite` branch.
+3. Install deps with by typing `yarn`.
+4. Copy `.env.example` to a new file `.env` file located in `apps/bot`.
+5. Go into the `apps/bot` directory. `cd apps/bot`
+6. Type `yarn build` to build the Prisma schema.
+7. Code away.
+8. Make a volume for the database with `docker volume create --name=postgres`.
+9. Start the database with `docker-compose up --build postgres` this will only start the database container.
+10. Update the environment variable `DATABASE_URL` in `/apps/bot` with `postgresql://postgres:internalpassword@localhost:5432/bot?schema=public`
+11. Test with `yarn dev` Every save will automatically build and restart the bot.
+12. Push your changes.
+13. Make a PR.

+**Tip:** When working in a monorepo such as this, when running `yarn dev` in the root directory, it will run `yarn dev` in every apps subdirectory.
+So make sure to run `yarn dev` in the `apps/bot` directory.

 ## Need help?